patbi/See-Docs_Handbook/README.md

 It's a work-in-progress, something designed to be touched by anyone in our community.
 I'm particularly interested in getting feedback from new community members as you all will see things that the current team may unintentionally (and intentionally) ignore!
 Please help us identify our blindspots and **question everything**—[kaizen](https://en.wikipedia.org/wiki/Kaizen)!

-I'm so grateful that you're here and that you've decided to commit a season of your life helping to build _meaningful_ and _impactful_ software for the Navigo community!
+I'm so grateful that you're here and that you've decided to commit a season of your life helping to build _meaningful_ and _impactful_ software for the SeeDoc community!
 You're here because success isn't possible without you.

 [Feel free to [email me](mailto:biyagapatrick@gmail.com) at any time!]